MiodragSm/linksqa/README.md

 # linksqa

 Following environment is required for testing:
-Linux (Ubuntu 20.04 Focal)
+- Linux (Ubuntu 20.04 Focal)
-Chrome (v94.0.4606.61)  or Firefox (v92.0.1)
+- Chrome (v94.0.4606.61)  or Firefox (v92.0.1)
-Java SE Development Kit
+- Java SE Development Kit
-Android SDK
+- Android SDK
-Selenium framework
+- Selenium framework
-Node.js
+- Node.js
-Mocha Chai
+- Mocha
-Sinon

 - Installing selenium:
-$ sudo apt update
+- $ sudo apt update
-$ npm install --save selenium-webdriver
+- $ npm install --save selenium-webdriver

 - Install Mocha only as dev dependency(into current working folder)
-$npm install --save-dev mocha
+- $npm install --save-dev mocha or
-or
-npm install -g mocha
+- npm install -g mocha
 if you want to install it globally.

 - Copy the instance of desired webdriver into the working folder (ChromeDriver or geckodriver)